penpot/penpot-docs/technical-guide/developer/ui.md

 ## Penpot Design System

-Penpot has started to use a **design system**, which is located at `frontend/src/app/main/ui/ds`.
-The components of the design system is published in a Storybook at [hourly.penpot.dev/storybook/](https://hourly.penpot.dev/storybook/) with the contents of the `develop` branch of the repository.
+Penpot has started to use a **design system**, which is located at <code class="language-bash">frontend/src/app/main/ui/ds</code>.
+The components of the design system is published in a Storybook at [hourly.penpot.dev/storybook/](https://hourly.penpot.dev/storybook/) with the contents of the <code class="language-bash">develop</code> branch of the repository.

 <mark>When a UI component is **available in the design system**, use it!</mark>.
 If it's not available but it's part of the Design System (ask the design folks if you are unsure), then do add it to the design system and Storybook.